SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 ![IntelliSense for localized strings in Visual Studio Code](../../../images/localization-intellisense.png)

-For each locale supported by your web part, there is also a plain JavaScript file (not TypeScript) named in lowercase after the locale (for example **en-us.js**) that contains the translated strings.
+For each locale supported by your web part, there's also a plain JavaScript file (not TypeScript) named in lowercase after the locale (for example **en-us.js**) that contains the translated strings.

 ![Standard localization file scaffolded with a new SharePoint Framework project](../../../images/localization-standard-locale-file.png)